 - 6–8 chicken thighs, bone-in with skin (3–4 pounds total)

 - 1 tablespoon olive oil

 - 1 teaspoon paprika

 - 1/2 cup light coconut milk

 - juice from 1/2 lime

-- 1/4 cup regular basil, shredded and loosely packed
+- 1/4 cup thai basil, shredded and loosely packed (see note)

 - pinch of chili pepper flakes, more for extra heat

-- Mix paprika, cinnamon, salt, black pepper, and chili powder in a small bowl.
+- Mix paprika, cinnamon, salt, black pepper, and chili powder seasonings in a small bowl.

 - Add coconut milk, lime juice, and shredded basil to the pan.
-Stir and let it come to a small boil, then return the chicken thighs to the pan.
-Cover and cook on low for approximately 20 minutes until the internal temperature reaches 165 degrees.
+Stir and let it come to a low boil, then return all the chicken thighs to the pan.
+Cover and reduce heat to low, cooking for about 20 minutes until the internal temperature of the chicken reaches 165 degrees.